Haywhyprime88/Kultra-Mega-Stores/README.md

         GROUP BY Customer_Name
         ORDER BY Total_Orders DESC;

-   Adam Hart placed the most number of orders 27
+   Adam Hart placed the most number of orders: 27
 ________________________________________
 9. Who is the most profitable consumer customer?